NedaTavakoli/Modeling-and-Clustering-Genome-using-Bidirectional-LSTM/README.md

 |--------- | ------ | ------ | --- | ------------------ |
 | 4 | 0.305 | 0.206 | 0.305 | 2 |

+# Modeling and Clustering Genome using Foward Backward LSTM
+Another model structure was implemented where two LSTMs were trained on the input data.
+One LSTM progressed forwards through the training data while the other progressed backwards.